-Occasionally, after the failure of confrontation-avoidance techniques, staff must make a judgment whether to use higher levels of force with detainees in special circumstances.
-Except in instances where immediate use of force is necessary, staff shall consult medical staff, in certain cases set forth below, before unilaterally determining a situation sufficiently grave to warrant the use of physical force.
+Occasionally, after the failure of confrontation avoidance techniques, staff must make a judgment whether to use higher levels of force with detainees with special circumstances.
+Staff shall consult with medical staff in certain cases set forth below before deciding the situation is grave enough to warrant the use of physical force.
+Situations in which consultation with medical staff is required include:

-1. Restraints on Pregnant Women
+1. Pregnant Detainees